KamilaHase/MS4/README.md

 - **Carousel stutters**
     - The last image on carousel "stutters" - doesn´t slide smoothly and stops for a short while while sliding away.
 Assumption is that it is caused by the Bootstrap class "active".
 Bug left for future development.

+- **Registration failed**
+    - After the deployment and correcting files for PEP8 requirements, I splited AUTH_PASSWORD_VALIDATORS in settings.py in an incorrect way, therefore registration of a new user was failing.
+Thanks to the tutor team, this has been fixed and now works properly.